 The Granite Creek Mine Project is designed and constructed to operate and close without discharge, excluding that which may result from exceedance of the 25-year, 24-hour storm event.
 Formerly a small-scale (NAC 445A.377) exploration facility, a major modification, submitted by the Permittee in June 2012, was approved by the Division allowing up to 400,000 tons of ore per year (tpy) to be produced for off-site processing at a permitted facility for precious metal recovery.
 The major modification also included a name change from Pinson Exploration Project to Pinson Mining Project to reflect the transition to active mining.
-As of October 2017, present site activity consists of active dewatering to maintain the ground water levels near the CX Pit and the underground working, OMC is currently evaluating historic drill data and preparing for future exploration programs.
-In August 2021, the Division received a request to rename the facility from Pinson Mining Project to Granite Creek Mine Project.
+From 2017 to April 2021, the site was in care and maintenance mode with minimal site activities being conducted.
+In April 2021, the property ownership changed, and the Division subsequently received a request in August 2021 to rename the facility from Pinson Mining Project to Granite Creek Mine Project.
+Underground mining operations were restarted in early 2022 and are ongoing.